rust-lang/book/second-edition/nostarch/chapter15.md

 rc after c goes out of scope = 2
 ```

-We're able to see that `a` has an initial reference count of one.
+We’re able to see that `a` has an initial reference count of one.
 Then each
 time we call `clone`, the count goes up by one.
 When `c` goes out of scope, the
 count is decreased by one, which happens in the implementation of the `Drop`
 trait for `Rc<T>`.
-What we can't see in this example is that when `b` and then
+What we can’t see in this example is that when `b` and then
 `a` go out of scope at the end of `main`, the count of references to the list
 containing 5 and 10 is then 0, and the list is dropped.
 This strategy lets us
 have multiple owners, as the count will ensure that the value remains valid as